hlerner1/AgePredictionMicroservice/README.md

 Once you have configured the template, you must run these commands to build and run the model.

+#### [Build & Run] Quick Setup

+You may run `setup/setup.sh` in your terminal to quickly set up this application.
+If that fails, detailed steps are included below for manual setup.
+If this is successful however, you may skip all of the following steps.

 #### [Build & Run] Step 0
 If this is the first time you are setting up a model template, you must manually create a "volume".
 This is used to track and share uploaded images.